Mj7378/Jarvis_V1.0/README.md

     *   `ChatLog.tsx`: The scrollable chat history panel.
     *   `SettingsModal.tsx`: The slide-out panel for all user-configurable settings.
     *   **Mode Modals** (`VisionMode.tsx`, `DesignMode.tsx`, etc.): Full-screen overlays for the application's advanced generative features.

+---

+## 🔧 Troubleshooting

+*   **API Key Not Valid Error:** This means the `API_KEY` environment variable is either not set or incorrect.
+Please double-check your setup from the [Getting Started](#getting-started) section.
+*   **Quota Exceeded Error:** You have made too many requests to the Gemini API in a short period.
+Please check your Google AI Platform quotas and billing status.
+*   **Microphone/Camera Not Working:**
+    *   Ensure you have granted the necessary permissions when the browser prompted you.
+    *   If you denied them by accident, you'll need to go into your browser's site settings for this page and manually allow camera and microphone access.
+    *   The Web Speech API for voice recognition is not supported in all browsers.
+For the best experience, use a modern version of Google Chrome.
+*   **Custom Boot Video Fails to Load:** The video might be in an unsupported format, or there could be an issue with your browser's IndexedDB storage.
+Try using a standard `.mp4` file or clearing the site's storage data and re-uploading.